imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 2. `fo-custom` can be used to define a specific focus area when used with [maintain ratio](resize-crop-and-other-transformations.md#maintain-ratio-crop-strategy-c-maintain\_ratio) and [extract crop](resize-crop-and-other-transformations.md#example-focus-using-custom-coordinates).
 3. `center`, `top`, `left`, `bottom`, `right`, `top_left`, `top_right`, `bottom_left` and `bottom_right` can be used to define relative cropping during extract crop.
 [Learn from examples](resize-crop-and-other-transformations.md#examples-center-and-relative-focus).

-You can also provide object from [supported list](#supported-object-list), which allows for intelligent cropping of the image based on the specific objects detected within it.
-Learn more about object aware cropping [here](#object-aware-cropping---fo-object-name).
+You can also specify an object from this [supported list](#supported-object-list), which allows for intelligent cropping of the image based on the specific objects detected within it.
+Learn more about object-aware cropping [here](#object-aware-cropping---fo-object-name).

-Apart from above, `fo` parameter also have two additional options that intelligently detect the most important part of an image to create thumbnails i.e. `auto` and `face`.
+Apart from the above, `fo` parameter also supports additional values that intelligently detect the most important part of an image to create thumbnails i.e. `auto` and `face`.
 Let's see them in action:

 #### Auto smart cropping - (fo-auto)